Extreme events in dynamical systems and random walkers: A review: Extreme events due to random walkers and Brownian motion

 \subsubsection{Extreme events on edges}

 On the other hand, most of the works on extreme events based on random walkers are concerned about the appearance of extreme events on nodes.
 The probability of occurrence of extreme events is found highly dependent on the node and its degree.
-We already discuss the novel analysis by Kishore et al.\ \cite{kishore2011extreme}, in which they found the small degree nodes have comparatively higher extreme event probability rather than the hubs.
+We have already discussed the novel analysis as discussed in Ref.\ \cite{kishore2011extreme}, in which they found the small degree nodes have comparatively higher extreme event probability rather than the hubs.
 In all these works, the probability of occurrence of extreme events on an edge is completely neglected.
 But, practical experiences suggest that jamming like situation can arise not only in nodes, but also on connecting edges.
-This study is recently perceived by Kumar et al.\ \cite{kumar2020extreme}.
+This study has been recently perceived by Kumar et al.\ \cite{kumar2020extreme}.
 The extreme event probability in the case of edges is solely dependent on the total number of walkers and the total number of edges.
 Thus, the probability of occurrence of extreme events on an edge is completely independent of graph topology.
 These numerical findings agree well with their perceived analytical results.
 The successive recurrence intervals of extreme event of flux and loads are uncorrelated.
-Here, load is the sum of walkers on any edge and flux is the difference of the walkers traversing in opposite directions.
+Here, the load is the sum of walkers on any edge and flux is the difference of the walkers traversing in opposite directions.
 Also, the maximum correlations between extreme events on an edge and on the two nodes connecting to it occur at a time lag of $0$ and $-1$, which implies that extreme events on an edge are preceded and also followed by those on a node.